What does Veronica mean?

-Veronica \v(e)-roni-ca, ver(o)-nica\ as a girl's name is pronounced ver-RON-ni-kah.
-It is of Latin origin, and the meaning of Veronica is "true image".
+Veronica [veron-i-ca] as a girls' name is pronounced ver-RON-ni-kah.
+It is of Greek and Latin origin, and the meaning of Veronica is "victory bringer".
+Variant of Berenice, influenced by Latin vera icon "true image".
 Saint Veronica (17th century) was an Italian mystic and saint.
 She was said to have offered Jesus a cloth to wipe his face as he faltered on his way to crucifixion.
-She obtained a miraculous "true image" (in Latin "a vera icon") of Jesus' face on the cloth.
-Also variant of Bernice (Greek) "bringer of victory".
+She obtained a miraculous "true image" of Jesus' face on the cloth.
 The name first appeared in Britain in the 17th century, and spread beyond Catholic families in the 19th century.
 Actress Veronica Lake.

-Veronica has 32 variant forms: Rana, Ranna, Roni, Ronica, Ronika, Ronna, Ronnee, Ronni, Ronnica, Ronnie, Ronny, Veera, Veira, Vera, Veranica, Veranique, Verinique, Vernice, Vernicka, Vernika, Verohnica, Verohnicca, Verona, Veronice, Veronicka, Veronika, Veronike, Veroniqua, Veronique, Veronka, Veronqua and Vonnie.
+Veronica▼ has 32 variants: Rana, Ranna, Roni, Ronica, Ronika, Ronna, Ronnee, Ronni, Ronnica, Ronnie, Ronny, Veera, Veira, Vera▼, Veranica, Veranique, Verinique, Vernice▼, Vernicka, Vernika, Verohnica, Verohnicca, Verona▼, Veronice, Veronicka, Veronika, Veronike, Veroniqua, Veronique, Veronka, Veronqua and Vonnie.

 Veronica has 1 more relation via Berenice: Berenisa.Creative forms:

 Veronica is a very popular first name for women (#158 out of 4276, Top 4%) and also a very popular surname for all people (#39824 out of 150436, Top 26%).
 (2000 U.S. Census)